 Architects are subject to codes of ethics and conduct set forth by professional organizations, such as the American Institute of Architects (AIA) in the United States or the Royal Institute of British Architects (RIBA) in the UK.
 These codes provide guidance on ethical marketing practices.

 Although these codes don’t interdict marketing and advertising, they still provide advice for our profession.
-Those deontological prescriptions apply to all of our activities.
+Those deontological prescriptions apply to all our activities.

 Respect for Architects’ Clients and Peers